 - Stage II: extends outside the uterus but is limited to the genital structures (adnexa, vagina, broad ligament).

 - Stage III: extends to the lungs with or without genital tract involvement.

 - Stage IV: all other metastatic sites.

-RegistrationAll women diagnosed with GTD should be provided with written information about the condition and the need for referral for follow-up to a trophoblastic screening centre.
-Since 1973, the UK has had a national system for registration, follow-up and treatment of GTD.
-The gynaecologist treating affected women will register them with one of the three centres: Ninewells Hospital (Dundee), Charing Cross Hospital (London) and Weston Park Hospital (Sheffield).
+The gynaecologist treating affected women will register the woman with one of the three centres: Ninewells Hospital (Dundee), Charing Cross Hospital (London) and Weston Park Hospital (Sheffield).

 Management of hydatidiform moles

-- Suction curettage is the method of choice of evacuation for complete molar pregnancies.
+- Suction curettage is the method of choice for removal of complete molar pregnancies.

-- Suction curettage is the method of choice of evacuation for partial molar pregnancies except when the size of the fetal parts deters the use of suction curettage and then medical evacuation can be used.
+- Suction curettage is the method of choice for removal of partial molar pregnancies except when the size of fetal parts deters the use of suction curettage and then medical removal can be used.

 - A urinary pregnancy test should be performed three weeks after medical management of failed pregnancy if products of conception are not sent for histological examination.

 - Anti-D prophylaxis is required following evacuation of a PHM.